 New York-style pizza uses more cheese compared to Neapolitan pizza.
 You place a generous amount of cheese such that it covers the entire pie.

 It uses a mixture of low moisture whole milk and skims mozzarella; for New York, the cheese forms the pizza base; therefore, it has to be done correctly.

-The Neapolitan pizza uses fresh mozzarella cheese, and basically, two types are recommended the one made from the cow’s milk and the other from the water buffalo.
+The Neapolitan pizza uses fresh mozzarella cheese, and basically, two types are recommended the one made from cow’s milk and the other from water buffalo.
 Hence fresh mozzarella is used lightly to prevent the pizza from becoming soggy.

 5. The difference in the sauce

 The Neapolitan pizza is made from tomato sauce originally from Italy, grown in the volcanic plains.
 It is one of the major requirements by Vera Pizza Napoletana(VPN) to use tomato sauce only made from Italy, and the sauce contains tomatoes and salt.

 On the other hand, The New York-style pizza further enhances the tomato sauce using other ingredients like oregano, red pepper, sugar chopped garlic.

 This blend adds flavor to the sauce, making it have a more complex taste compared to the Neapolitan.

 6. The difference in social status and popularity